 You’ve written that you returned to Australia from Indonesia because of the risks in a nation with an overburdened health system, as did many other foreign correspondents.
 What does that mean for coverage?

 ABC is committed to going back, but it’s proving more difficult than we thought.
-Indonesia is one of the most important to Australia in this South East Asia region, the biggest economy in South East Asia and a lot more stories happen in Indonesia rather than in Singapore, where we have a bureau.
+Indonesia is one of the most important to Australia in this South East Asia region, the biggest economy in South East Asia and a lot more stories happen in Indonesia rather than in Bangkok, where we have a bureau.
 The Indonesian government is accepting of having a large foreign media corps there.
 If and when I go back, I’ll be working from home in Jakarta for the foreseeable future, which will make it hard for me to do the job in the same way.
 We may have to hire stringers in other provinces, which we’ve been doing while I’m in Melbourne.

 Do the majority of your stories come from your own investigation and interests, or from tip-offs from Indonesian sources?
 And how have you maintained your source networks while reporting from Australia?